 The day of the surgery was, as always in hospital, a waiting game and we sat for hours until his slot came around.
 He eventually left the ward at around three in the afternoon and didn’t return from the surgery until gone eight that evening.
 The back of his neck was bandaged and sealed, and he was in a lot of pain, unable to move.
 I wanted to be nearby, so I rented a room on the Addenbrookes campus rather than travelling ninety minutes twice a day just to see him.

 Daniel improved over the next few days and was discharged to come home to our house a mere eight days later.
-He seemed brighter and was asked to wait in the dayroom for various drugs.
+He seemed brighter and was asked, after discharge, to wait in the dayroom for various drugs.
 At that stage he seemed to go downhill, sitting upright for that long and he felt sick, dizzy and in terrible pain.
 The staff felt it was all post-operative pain and advised us to go home and monitor the situation.
 I should have been more assertive at that stage because we had to stop on the way home as Daniel felt so sick and didn’t know where to put his head to try and get comfortable.
 He was in sheer agony.
 Seeing a grown-up son crying in pain is heart wrenching for a mother.

 We monitored the pain for a couple of days but even the strongest painkillers didn’t help for more than a short while, so I called the GP who sent a locum around to check Daniel out.
 Daniel was clearly in so much pain and the locum wanted him to walk up and down the living room and carry out motor tests which Daniel simply couldn’t do.
 He was moving Daniel’s head from side to side and making the agony so much worse.
 I had to intervene and get him to stop as he clearly didn’t know anything about the condition and the procedure.
 I was scared he would do more damage than good.
 We gave it one more day and I called Mr Laing who advised me to call an ambulance and get Daniel back to Addenbrookes straight away.

 Having been advised to go through A and E for processing, Daniel was seen quickly, and we were advised that he would go for another scan.
-He was given some stronger painkillers and we were advised to go home and wait for news.
+He was given some stronger painkillers and we were told to go home and wait for news.
 He was sleeping soundly when we left him.

-I was awoken by a text message from Daniel in the early hours of the morning which told me that Daniel was about to be taken down for emergency surgery as the scan had shown that he had a build-up of fluid on his brain which was causing the extreme pain and that they needed to drill into his skull and get the fluid drained away.
+I was awoken by a text message from Daniel in the early hours of the morning telling me that Daniel was about to be taken down for emergency surgery as the scan had shown that he had a build-up of fluid on his brain which was causing the extreme pain and that they needed to drill into his skull and get the fluid drained away.
 Daniel was panicking, and the text begged me to get to Addenbrookes.
-I called them and was advised that he had already left the ward and would likely be in surgery for an hour or so and he would be under anaesthetic so would not be fully awake until later in the morning.
+I called the neurological ward and was advised that he had already left and would likely be in surgery for an hour or so and he would be under anaesthetic so would not be fully awake until later in the morning.
 When we got in to see Daniel (visiting hours are unrestricted on the neurology wards) he was sitting up in bed and feeling what he described as much fresher.
-After a few days he went downhill, and further scans revealed that the hydrocephalus (build-up of fluid) had returned.
+After a few days he went downhill again, and further scans revealed that the hydrocephalus (build-up of fluid) had returned.
 It was clear that his body had lost the ability to drain its own CSF and he would need a more permanent solution.
 The consultant discussed further surgery to insert a VP shunt which would remain in place.